 - Social Security number (SSN) — Your Social Security number is perhaps the most vulnerable piece of information a thief can steal.
 With your SSN, they can commit identity theft, tax fraud, unemployment scams, loan fraud, and much more.
 (Plus, it's not always possible to change your Social Security number – even after identity theft.)

-3. Secure your log-ins and add 2FA/MFA
+3. Secure your log-ins, passwords, and PINS

 To keep track of your new, more secure passwords, consider a password manager.
 This is a secure tool that records your strong passwords automatically so you don’t have to worry about forgetting them.